ansonshengit/Query-In-Place/README.md

 ## S3 Select Builder Instruction:

-1. Go to S3 console and find the bucket called builder[x]-us-east-1, find the sample data file, and click the tab CALLED "Select From".
+1. Go to S3 console and find the bucket called builder[x]-us-east-1, find the sample data file, and click the tab called "Select From".

 2. Tick "File has header row", Run "Preview", and below SQL expression.